Víctor Hugo Antelo

 Víctor Hugo Antelo Bárba (born 2 November 1964) is a Bolivian football manager and former player who played as a striker.

 Antelo the all-time topscorer in the Bolivian League with 350 goals scored in 18 seasons.
-In 2000, he was named the world's active most prolific top division goalscorer with 343 goals in 429 league games.
+In 2000, he was named the world's active most prolific top division goalscorer with 343 goals in 429 league matches.

 Club career

 Nicknamed Tucho, Santa Cruz de la Sierra-born Antelo began playing for amateur club Universidad.
 In 1983, he jumped to professional football when he signed for Oriente Petrolero at age 18.
 During his professional career he also played for Blooming, Real Santa Cruz, Bolivar, The Strongest, and San José.
 Although he spent most of his career in Bolivia, he made a short spell in Japanese football with Fujita Kogyo in 1990.

-Among his achievements, he has won the title of topscorer in the Liga de Fútbol Profesional Boliviano 7 times.
-Between May 17 and September 6 of 1998, he scored 18 goals in 12 consecutive matches, and therefore broke the record of most consecutive games finding the net, previously set by Juan Carlos Sánchez, who coincidentally comes second behind Antelo in the list of all time topscorers.
-In addition, he has scored a total of 21 goals in 46 Copa Libertadores games.
+Among his achievements, he has won the title of topscorer in the Liga de Fútbol Profesional Boliviano in 7 different occasions.
+Between May 17 and September 6, 1998 Antelo scored 18 goals in 12 consecutive matches, braking the record for most consecutive games finding the net, previously set by Juan Carlos Sánchez, who coincidentally comes behind Antelo in the list of all-time topscorers.
+In addition, he has scored a total of 21 goals in 46 Copa Libertadores matches.